The secrets of the man documenting Glasgow’s queer nightlife

-I caught up with photographer Simon Crawford for a bit of career advice.
+We caught up with photographer Simon Crawford for a bit of career advice and to talk about life as a nightlife photographer in Glasgow.

 When did you discover and start to explore your passion for photography?